 DEPARTMENT of Kinesiology

 Hands-on experiences under the watchful eye of professors who are active in their profession allow students to learn skills and knowledge that will prepare them for the job market.
-Each major includes the application of learning skills in a real life setting working with AU community members, athletic teams, clinics, schools and agencies.
+Each major includes the application of learning skills in a real-life setting, working with AU community members, athletic teams, clinics, schools, and agencies.

-The PETE majors gain field experiences through teaching in private and public schools, teaching home-schooled children, and coaching Special Olympians.
 Exercise science students serve the AU community by working as personal trainers for faculty and staff and by developing strength training and conditioning plans for athletic teams.
 Students in the Department of Kinesiology benefit from the up-to-date and state-of-the-art facilities and equipment at the Kardatzke Wellness Center.

 Creator of God Fit